25th UK Academy for Information Systems International Conference

 31st March – 1st April 2020, St Catherine's College, University of Oxford

-We are celebrating the 25 years of the UKAIS conference in 2020 and suggest that it is a time for reflection and to explore how the discipline of Information Systems has evolved over this period.
-In 1995, Microsoft's Windows 95 operating system was launched, the DVD format was introduced, Java 1.0 we introduced by Sun Microsystems and do you remember IBM’s legendary laptop ThinkPad?
+We are celebrating 25 years of the UKAIS conference in 2020 and suggest that it is a time for reflection and to explore how the discipline of Information Systems has evolved over this period.
+In 1995, Microsoft's Windows 95 operating system was launched, the DVD format was introduced, Java 1.0 was introduced by Sun Microsystems and do you remember IBM’s legendary laptop ThinkPad?
 What is surprising is that Amazon officially opened in 1995.

 For IS academics, educators and practitioners it can be argued that technologies have changed but have organisations and society really changed?
 It would be a challenge to put a date on the commentary below made by a CIO from the finance sector:

 “I began to look at how technology was linked to our overall corporate strategy.
 I tried to assess how new applications impacted the enterprise; my intuition was that we were investing a lot but not getting the desired productivity.
 As I began to focus on what we were doing, it was clear that, generally, we did not change the processes that were being automated.
 Rather, we took sophisticated applications and layered them onto an old organization… Further, I recognized that in all of our years of focus on the technology, it was as if we had been looking through the wrong end of the telescope.
 Information Systems personnel needed to focus on processes, not technology”